Effortless estimation of basins of attraction: Description of the algorithm

 \subsection{The finite state machine}

-While it is simple to describe the tasks of identifying attractors and catching divergence, the algorithm must handle several complex tasks at once and take decisions depending on the trajectory.
-It is also especially important to exploit the existing information on the grid; if the trajectory stays long enough on an already identified basin, it is likely to converge to the same attractor.
-We propose a finite state machine formalism built on top of the system trajectory.
+To estimate the full basins of attraction, the algorithm must identify all attractors contained in the defined grid, detect which grid cells belong to which basins, and handle the cases when a trajectory diverges or stays outside the grid.
+To achieve this, we propose a finite state machine (FSM) formalism built on top of the dynamical system trajectory.
 It coordinates the tasks of the algorithm in a systematic way and provides a flexible framework that permits new functionalities if necessary.
+The overall algorithm and behavior of the FSM is presented in Fig.~\ref{fig:state_machine} and in the ensuing description.

+The FSM has a state and an internal counter \texttt{c}.
+At each step of the main algorithm loop (Fig.~\ref{fig:state_machine}), the dynamical system is evolved for $\Delta t$ time, and its location in the state space is mapped to the enclosing grid cell.
+The cell label is given as the input to the FSM as shown in Fig.~\ref{fig:state_machine}.

-The input to the machine is the number stored in the current grid cell.
-A cell has five possible encodings.
-Initially every cell of the grid is coded $1$, meaning that there is an unknown basin or attractor in this cell.
-The cells containing attractor points receive the even number $n$ and cells with basin points are given an odd number $n+1$ (please notice that we don't consider $1$ as an odd number in this context).
-Cells that diverged are coded as $-1$.
-Lastly, cells coded $1$ that have been visited by the trajectory are coded as ``marked''.
+A cell label \texttt{n} is encoded using integers.
+Initially every cell of the grid is labelled \texttt{1}, meaning that there is an unknown basin or attractor in this cell.
+The cells containing attractor points receive an even number \texttt{2k} and cells with basin points are given an odd number \texttt{2k+1} with \texttt{k>0}.
+Conveniently, attractors and their corresponding basins are labeled using the same \texttt{k} value, i.e., they form an even-odd pair.
+If the dynamical system evolution brings it outside the defined grid, \texttt{-1} is used as a cell label.
+Lastly, cells labelled \texttt{1} that are visited by the trajectory during the algorithm loop are labelled as \texttt{v}.
+We always use the next \emph{unused} odd number for \texttt{v} since it may encode the basin of attraction of a yet-to-be-identified attractor.